Fox Huntin' in the East Tennessee Mountains

 The dogs were barking feverishly

 It was nothing like I imagined.
-You didn't ride horseback and someone blow a horn, nothing like that.
+You didn't ride horseback and someone blow a silly little horn, nothing like that.
 I meet Peppy and his friends about 6:30 PM and I rode with him in his truck.
 The dogs were barking feverishly, ready for some action.
 You couldn't hear one another speak for the barking as we drove up the mountain road to a clearing about half-way up.
 We pulled up to an open area and tied the dogs to some trees as we begin to start a fire with firewood one of the others had brought.

 huntin' dogs video